dzackgarza/Arizona-Winter-School-2019/Typeset/Day 4/1 - Morrow 4.md

 A priori, this may depend on choice of lift, so we can't necessarily take this as a definition of crystalline cohomology.
 It turns out not to depend on choice, and one way to see that is by comparing to what happens in $TP$, although this is perhaps overkill.

-Next time, we'll explain more closely the comparison between $TP$ and crystalline cohomology, and we'll see some analogous statements that arise when we plug in $\FF_p\dash$algebras instead of
+Next time, we'll explain more closely the comparison between $TP$ and crystalline cohomology, and we'll see some analogous statements that arise when we plug in $\Zp\dash$algebras instead of $\FF_p\dash$algebras.